Natural Remedies for Atrial Fibrillation

 A-fib symptoms can be quite alarming, but the condition itself is not usually life-threatening.
 It can, however, lead to complications, like blood clots, and can increase your risk of other serious cardiovascular conditions, including stroke and heart failure.

-Treatments for A-fib involve a variety of surgical procedures or medications to restore your heartbeat to its normal rhythm and blood-thinners to prevent blood clots from forming.
+Natural remedies for atrial fibrillation involve a variety of surgical procedures or medications to restore your heartbeat to its normal rhythm and blood-thinners to prevent blood clots from forming.
 Natural Treatment for Atrial Fibrillation may include dietary supplements, exercise, and more.

 Like other heart-related health conditions, there is also quite a bit that you can do in regards to your diet and lifestyle to minimize your risk for A-fib.